Contemporary Luxury in the Heart of Northern Italy

 20 kW photovoltaic with 40 kWh battery storage

-This villa has been designed to keep running costs under control while maintaining a high level of comfort throughout the year.
-Thanks to advanced energy systems and on-site production, overall expenses remain low compared to the size and performance of the property.
+This villa has been designed to keep operating costs under control while ensuring a high level of comfort throughout the year.
+Thanks to advanced energy systems and on-site production, overall expenses remain contained relative to the size and performance of the property.

 Annual operating costs (approximate):